 Omega-3 Fatty Acids

-Omega-3 fatty acids, found in fish oil and other foods, encourage the body to produce chemicals that help control inflammation.
-This supplement may help ease stiffness caused by inflammation in people with rheumatoid arthritis, but more research is needed.
+Omega-3 fatty acids, found in fish oils and other foods, encourage your body to produce chemicals that help control inflammation.
+Research suggests they may help weaken the autoimmune inflammatory symptoms of rheumatoid arthritis.

 Information About Vitamins and Supplements

-This glossary provides simple definitions for common terms such as antioxidants, fat soluble, or phytochemicals.
-Find out what the lingo really means.
+This glossary provides simple definitions for common terms such as antioxidant, fat soluble vitamins, and phytochemicals.